BruceWind/GcoreCDNIPSelector/README.md

 3. wait for a few minutes to receive result.txt, which contains the optimal IP addresses saved in this folder.

-For choosing the best one of result, you may need [站长ping](https://ping.chinaz.com/) to make sure that the connection is stable over China.
+For choosing the best one of result, you may need [站长ping](https://ping.chinaz.com/) to make sure that the connection is almost stable on every China citis.
 Otherwise, you can use your HTTP service to test bandwidth.

 ### In addition